pact-foundation/nestjs-pact/README.md

 Read more on [Pact official website](https://pact.io/)

 There are two main modules suggested; one for the `Provider` role (`Verifier`), and one for the `Consumer` role (creating Pact files and publish), each loaded separately.
-Of course you can also use both modules and play the role of `Consumer` and `Provider` at the same time.
+Of course, you can also use both modules and play the role of `Consumer` and `Provider` at the same time.

 ## Introduction